fcuny/fcuny.github.io/content/notes/stuff-about-pcie.md

     -   ECRC Check Capable (ChkCap) indicates if set that the function is capable of checking ECRC
     -   ECRC Check Enable (ChkEn) indicates if ECRC checking is enabled

+## Compute Express Link (CXL)

+[Compute Express Link](https://en.wikipedia.org/wiki/Compute_Express_Link) (CXL) is an open standard for high-speed central processing unit (CPU)-to-device and CPU-to-memory connections, designed for high performance data center computers.
+The standard is built on top of the PCIe physical  interface with protocols for I/O, memory, and cache coherence.